sarita1992/SpeechLib/README.md

 # SpeechLib

-This can be used to convert speech tp text.
+The library used in this demo can be used to convert speech into text.
+This demo using it and converting voice into text speech.